 Once the system is installed, every adult in the village will pay 10 Dalasis/month as a maintenance fee.

 During the installation period, the PCV along with counterparts from Xxxxxxxx Health Center will conduct 3 sensitization workshops on hygiene, sanitation, and maintaining the water system at the place where the community meets to take care of the village affairs, in Xxxxxxxx Lower Basic School, and Xxxxxxxx Lower and Upper Basic Junior Secondary School.

 800 people in the community, plus students from nearby villages, will benefit from the project.

 Monitoring and Maintenance

-Sustainability of a clean water supply is the goal of this project.
-Participating in a project and carrying on the responsibility is a crucial part for its sustainability.
+The sustainability of a clean water supply is the goal of this project.
+Participating in a project and carrying on responsibility is a crucial part of its sustainability.
 The community will be able to sustain a clean water supply because it has a stake in the project.
-When a community is the fighting force behind change, it will become engaged, attentive, and respectful of others and the equipment.
+When a community is a fighting force behind change, it will become engaged, attentive, and respectful of others and the equipment.

 The Water Committee will be responsible for monitoring the operation of the new water supply system.
 It will encourage community collaboration and develop a sense of accomplishment.

 This project qualifies as Let Girls Learn project because it addresses access to clean water, a basic need that is essential for quality life, the burden for which falls inordinately upon females.
 Girls and women will spend less time fetching water and more time taking care of themselves, and on capacity building, including studying, learning new skills and becoming able to generate income to have financial independence and security.

 Funds raised in excess of the project amount will be allocated to other projects in the country.